remyguts/portfolio-react/README.md

-A portfolio of my projects built with React, Redux, JavaScript, and CSS.
+A portfolio of my projects built with React, JavaScript, and CSS.